dotnet/docs-maui/docs/user-interface/graphics/images.md

 Images can be saved by the <xref:Microsoft.Maui.Graphics.IImage.Save%2A> and <xref:Microsoft.Maui.Graphics.IImage.SaveAsync%2A> methods.
 Each method saves the <xref:Microsoft.Maui.Graphics.IImage> to a <xref:System.IO.Stream>, and enables optional <xref:Microsoft.Maui.Graphics.ImageFormat> and quality values to be specified.

 > [!NOTE]
-> Android and iOS can only save images to JPEG and PNG format.
+> The <xref:Microsoft.Maui.Graphics.IImage.SaveAsync%2A> methods on Android and iOS can save images to JPEG and PNG format.

 The following example shows how to save an image: